rafaelsoStanford/Arxiv2Slack-Arxiv-Updates-to-Slack/README.md

 # arXiv-to-Slack Bot

 This Python script fetches the latest articles from specified arXiv.org RSS feeds and posts them to a Slack channel.
 The articles are filtered based on a set of user-provided keywords and specified RSS feeds.

 ![Final output](https://github.com/rafaelsoStanford/ArxivToSlackBot/blob/main/Screenshot%20from%202023-07-26%2017-22-34.png)

 ## Requirements:
-Run the following line in your environment
+Run the following line in the your python environment of choice
 ```
 pip install argparse feedparser requests jsonlib
 ```